 Learning to drive is a key responsibility of parents and carers.
 It is not part of the PDHPE Years 7–10 syllabus or Life Ready and is not a requirement in NSW public schools.
-Schools may choose to offer driver training.
-Training needs be delivered within the context of the school's road safety education program, support the Graduated Licensing System and comply with a number of conditions as outlined in the Driver Training Implementation Guidelines.
+Schools may choose to offer driver training but it needs to be delivered within the context of the school's road safety education program, support the Graduated Licensing System and comply with a number of conditions as outlined in the Driver Training Implementation Guidelines.

 These guidelines have been developed in consultation with Legal Services Directorate.